Clang is a C/C++ compiler that generates LLVM IR and utilitizes LLVM

 FastISel

-FastISel, typically used for clang -O0
+FastISel, typically used for clang -O0, represents a

 fast path of SelectionDAG that generates less optimized machine